DanielLarsenNZ/Fun/README.md

 ## Rationale

-This prototype looks to improve on the things that are not awesome about Lambda and Functions today:
+<sup>*</sup>This prototype looks to improve on some things that are not awesome in Lambda and Functions today:

 * Bindings are opaque and out of Users' (Developers') control
 * Scaling is opaque and out of Users' control